mobluse/x16-petscii2utf8/README.md

 ## Usage

-    x16emu -echoraw | petscii2utf8
+    x16emu -echo raw | petscii2utf8

 or if these are not installed:

-    ./x16emu -echoraw | ../x16-petscii2utf8/petscii2utf8
+    ./x16emu -echo raw | ../x16-petscii2utf8/petscii2utf8

-if you have a version of `x16emu` that doesn't have `-echoraw` you can use `-echo`, but then it doesn't look exactly right:
+if you have a version of `x16emu` that doesn't have `-echo raw` you can use `-echo`, but then it doesn't look exactly right:

     x16emu -echo | petscii2utf8

 Release 31 and lower of the emulator buffers output, but this is fixed in release 32.
-I you want -echoraw you can download the source of x16-emulator, patch it, and run:
+I you want -echo raw you can download the source of x16-emulator, make, and run:

-    curl -L https://github.com/commanderx16/x16-emulator/pull/135.patch > /tmp/135.patch
-    git apply --check /tmp/135.patch
-    git apply /tmp/135.patch
-    make package_linux
+    nano Makefile # Edit varibles in package section. make package_linux
     make clean
     unzip x16emu_linux.zip
-    ./x16emu -echoraw | ../x16-petscii2utf8/petscii2utf8
+    ./x16emu -echo raw | ../x16-petscii2utf8/petscii2utf8

 ## Building it
 Unfortunately I don't know `make` or `CMake` so I made a script `build.sh` that compiles the code to executables.